Man charged in deaths of two Edmonton children, serious injury to their mother

-EDMONTON — A man charged in the deaths of two young children in Edmonton was ordered by the courts earlier this fall not to have contact with their mother.
+EDMONTON — A man charged in the deaths of two young children in Edmonton was ordered by the courts earlier this fall not to have contact with their mother after an earlier assault.

 Ashton Brian Lafleche, 29, appeared briefly by closed-circuit television in provincial court Friday morning.